chronicled/open-registry-ethereum/SERVICE_URL.md

 ### Code example

-John scans the BLE tag on his Nike Air Max 95 "Washington Redskins" sneakers and gets a blockchain records, which leads him to the service discovery page.
+John scans the BLE tag on his Nike Air Max 95 "Washington Redskins" sneakers and gets a blockchain record, which leads him to the service discovery page.

 **Blockchain record**